feathers-plus/docs/source/v1/feathers-hooks-common/index.md

 #### July 2018

 - `softDelete2` is a notable improvement over `softDelete`.
 It cooperates well with authentication and the `restrictToOwner` hook.
 Custom functions are supported for its probing get and removal patch calls.
 Hooks defined on these call methods will, by default,not be executed to eliminate interactions.

+#### Auguset 2018
+- `keepInArray` For an array of objects, keeps selected field in each object.
+Contributed by Dekel Barzilay (dekelev).